 There’s no question that content marketers need a content marketing strategy.
-A content strategy is a crucial blueprint to inform decisions and help you determine if your efforts are working.
-But many brands struggle to make their content strategy work.
+It’s a crucial blueprint to inform decisions and help you determine if your efforts are working.
+However, many brands struggle to make their content strategy work.
 In our experience, those brands are usually dealing with one of the following issues:

 - They don’t have a strategy (or it’s not documented).
-According to the Content Marketing Institute’s 2019 B2B Content Marketing report, only 39% of marketers have one documented.
+According to the Content Marketing Institute’s 2019 B2B Content Marketing report, only 39% of marketers have theirs documented.

 - They don’t have a complete strategy.
 They don’t have all the info they need, or there are blind spots in their planning.

 - They don’t have the skills, knowledge, or resources to implement the strategy.
 They often underestimate their abilities and thus deal with bottlenecks or burnout.